|

 • If it’s your first time in Paris, our recommendation is that you stay either in the 7th Arrondissement at the feet of the Eiffel Tower, or in Le Marais, the heart of medieval Paris.
 In the 7th Arrondissement, either splurge on a room with a view of the Eiffel Tower or stay in the more affordable standard rooms at Hôtel Duquesne Eiffel.
 In Le Marais, stay at the (relatively) affordable Hôtel National Des Arts et Métiers

 • If you’re looking for a cool neighborhood with lots of food and drinks, stay in the 2nd Arrondissement, our new personal favorite after our last trip.
 It’s also super central, which helps.
-Stay at the Hoxton, a gorgeous boutique hotel in a fantastic location with a variety of room sizes to choose from, or at these apartments, which is where we stayed for part of our last trip.
+Stay at Le 123 Sébastopol, which might just be the best value in the entire city of Paris, or at these apartments, which is where we stayed for part of our last trip.

 • If you’re on a budget and looking for an affordable area, stay in the 9th Arrondissement, which is central and affordable with great nightlife.
 For what it’s worth, we stayed in the 9th on our last two trips (first at the super affordable Hotel Joyce, then at the excellent Maison Mère), and it was a great home base for exploring the city.
 Plus, a bunch of our favorite wine bars / coffee shops / restaurants in Paris turned out to be in the 9th (or on the border), which is a major pro for staying here.